 Trends and Latest Developments

 According to a recent study published in the Journal of Applied Behavior Analysis, the use of virtual reality (VR) is also gaining traction as a tool for naturalistic observation.
-VR allows researchers to create simulated environments that closely resemble real-world settings, while still maintaining a high degree of control over extraneous variables.
+Consider this: vR allows researchers to create simulated environments that closely resemble real-world settings, while still maintaining a high degree of control over extraneous variables.
 This approach can be particularly useful for studying behaviors that are difficult or dangerous to observe in real life, such as emergency situations or interactions in hazardous environments.

 Tips and Expert Advice